ROANOKE — The word "no" can shake people to their core.

 "I'll say, 'Just come over and look at it,' he said.
 "And they'll laugh and say, 'Nah I'm too busy right now.'
 But I'll say, 'C'mon just for a minute.'
 And they'll finally say, 'OK, but just for a few minutes and then I got to get going.'

-Page 2 of 2 - The common result of Durand's insistence turns up positive.
+The common result of Durand's insistence turns up positive.

 "They'll come in and look at it, then hours will go by and they'll still be there saying, 'Wow, look at this!'" he said.
 "And, 'Oh look at this!'